Tavuk-Pilav/acelya-bot/README.md

 This application was developed as part of the Apsiyon Hackathon.
 It's a RAG-LLM-GenAI based chatbot designed to answer questions on customers' minds.
 You send your question and the chatbot generates the most appropriate answer from vectordb.

 ### Features
-- RAG
+- **RAG:** Can answer all questions related to Apsiyon
+- **Dictionary:** Provides definitions for real estate terms
-- make an appointment
+- **Appointment:** The customer can schedule an appointment for a suitable time and day
-- Dictionary
-- Convincing
+- **Persuasive:** Uses a convincing and warm language to persuade the customer
+- **Conversation Logs:** The customer representative can review conversation logs and see a summary of the conversation

 ### Technologies Used